-1. [deleted]

-- 2. When an insurance service or policy covers different classes of insurance risks, including ancillary risks, or is offered together with another service or in a package or as a condition for the same agreement or package, the insurance intermediary or the insurance undertakingdistributor which provides advised sales shall inform the customer whether it is possible to buy the different components separately and shall provide for a separate evidence of the costs and charges of each component. - 2a.
-Where For products where the risks resulting from such an agreement or package offered to a customer are likely to be different from the risks associated with the components taken separately, the insurance intermediary or the insurance undertaking distributor shall provide an adequate description of the different components of the agreement or package and the way in which its interaction modifies the risks. - 3.
-EIOPA, in cooperation with the European Securities and Markets Authority and the European Banking Authority, shall develop by ...\, and update periodically, guidelines for the assessment and the supervision of cross-selling practices indicating, in particular, situations in which cross-selling practices are not compliant with obligations set out in Article 20(1) and (2).
+- 1. [deleted] - 2.
+When an insurance service or policy covers different classes of insurance risks, including ancillary risks, or product is offered together with another service or in a package or as a condition for the same agreement or package, the insurance distributor which provides advised sales shall inform the customer whether it is possible to buy the different components separately and, if so, shall provide for an adequate description of the different components of the agreement or package as well as a separate evidence of the costs and charges of each component. - 2a.
+For products where Where the risks resulting from such an agreement or package offered to a customer are likely to be different from the risks associated with the components taken separately, the insurance distributor shall provide an adequate description of the different components of the agreement or package and the way in which its interaction modifies the risks. - 3. [deleted] EIOPA may develop guidelines for the assessment and the supervision of cross-selling practices indicating, in particular, situations in which cross-selling practices are not compliant with obligations laid down in Article 15(1).